denis-berthier/CSP-Rules-Examples/CONTRIBUTING.md

 # CONTRIBUTING TO CSP-RULES-EXAMPLES

 Any contribution to CSP-Rules-Examples is welcome.<br>
-There are several ways you can contribute to it, either at the general level or at the level of some of its applications.<br>
+There are several ways you can contribute to it.<br>
 The following are non restrictive suggestions, any other idea is welcome, but **the general rules of good conduct will be applied strictly: no PR that doesn't respect them will be taken into consideration**.<br>
-As a general background for these rules, you should always keep in mind that **the CSP-Rules user is not supposed to be a programmer, let alone an expert one**.<br><br>
+As a general background for these rules, you should always keep in mind that **the CSP-Rules user is not supposed to be a programmer, let alone an expert one**.
+The goal of the examples is either to illustrate some resolution rule(s) or to describe some general results. <br><br>

 ## General rules of "good conduct"